 Once again, painting on the newer models (and coming soon, touch ups on the older ones) has been executed by Tom Blackburn, with more of his work available to view on Instagram.
 You’ll be pleased to know Tom also takes commissions!
 So drop him a line at the details on his Instagram.
-Older models painted by Andy and by Tim, neither of whom take commissions any more sadly.
+Older models painted by Andy and by Tim.

 Broodlord Being a Genestealer themed army of course our warlord should be a Broodlord.